brineylab/abstar/README.md

 # abstar

-VDJ assignment and antibody seuqence annotation.
+VDJ assignment and antibody sequence annotation.
 Scalable from a single sequence to billions of sequences.

 ### install
 `pip install abstar`